What Are Parlay Bets?

 The downside is that in order to win a parlay bet, all the individual wagers on the slip or ticket needs to be correct.
 This means that if you have a four-bet ticket and three of your bets win, the ticket as a whole will lose and you will lose your entire stake.

 The Pros and the Cons

 As you can see, parlay bets are a lot more risky than standard fixed odds bets.
 On the other hand, the payouts can be extremely high and worth the risk.
 So where would you find these type of bets?
 In New Zealand, multi-bets are most commonly found in horseracing where a number of races are run on a single day.

 A punter can then place a parlay bet by correctly guessing the winner of two, three or even four races at the same meet.
 Parlay bets are also offered when a number of major sporting matches all take place on the same night.

 An Example of Parlay Betting

 Let’s look at a simple example.
 Let’s say for instance three major soccer matches are all taking place on a Saturday night.
 This might be Arsenal against Liverpool, Manchester United against Leeds and Manchester City against West Bromwich.
-Each match will have its own fixed odds betting for either team to win.
+Each match will have its own fixed odds American Sports Betting for either team to win.
 Punters can then choose to place three separate bets on the three matches or to combine their bets into a parlay bet.
 If we choose to place three separate bets and all three win, we will have won a reasonable sum.
 However, if we choose to place a parlay bet and all three win, the payout would be absolutely massive in comparison.

 On the other hand, if two of the three bets win, the parlay bet would be worthless while the individual bets would have paid out two out of three.
 At the end of the day, parlay betting is a lot riskier but has the potential to pay out much higher returns.
 These bets should only be placed by punters who have years of experience and know all the details of the teams and the players involved.